To opt out of NEA-New Mexico dues:

 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

-NEA-NM is the designated union for educators, education support professionals and other school employees throughout New Mexico.
+NEA-NM, an affiliate of the National Education Association (NEA), is the designated union for educators, education support professionals and other school personnel throughout New Mexico, representing approximately 5,500 employees.

 For years, public employees in New Mexico have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).